deniitooou/deniitooou/README.md

-↬ My name is Denitsa Velikova @deniitooou!
-26 years old from Sofia.
+↬ My name is Denitsa Velikova!
+↬ 26 years old
+↬ Sofia
+↬ Student at Software University - [SoftUni]

 ↬ I was a machine engineer in England, but now I'm inlove in software programming..

-↬ I've got into programming a bit later...

-↬ I love animals and traveling around the world.
+↬ I love animals, traveling around the world and learning something new everyday..

-↬ Some piece of the things that I'm interested ..
+↬ Some piece of the things that I'm interested..

  ![image](https://img.shields.io/badge/Visual_Studio-5C2D91?style=for-the-badge&logo=visual%20studio&logoColor=white)